circonus-labs/graphite-irondb/README.md

 used to perform multi-fetch from the IronDB backend if you use graphs with wildcard expansions in the datapoints.

+IRONDB_USE_DATABASE_ROLLUPS is optional and will default to True.
+IRONdb can automatically choose the "step" of the returned data if this param is set to True.
+Calculation for "step" is based on the time span of the query.
+If you set this to False, IRONdb will return the minimum rollup span it is configured to return for all data.
+This can result in slower renders as much more data will be returned than may be necessary for rendering.
+However, some graphite functions (like summarize) require finer resolution data in order to group data properly.

 Changelog
 ---------

 * **0.0.1** (2016-11-10): initial version.
 * **0.0.2** (2017-05-25): fix queries where there is no data for one or more of the requested time series
+* **0.0.3** (2017-06-27): Add CIRCONUS_TOKEN support and IRONDB_USE_DATABASE_ROLLUPS